 An interesting alternative is offered once again by oriented crystals.
-As it was first noted by Cabibbo and others in the early 1960s~\cite{cabibbo1962}, the pair production cross-section for photons moving along an axis or plane of an oriented crystal heavily depends on its linear polarization state (figure~\ref{fig:polar_xsec}).
-This is much different from the standard Bethe-Heitler pair production, where the photon polarization only affects the angular distribution of the outgoing e$^\pm$ pairs~\cite{cabibbo1962}.
-It is worth noticing that this is a different regime from the Strong Field discussed in the previous sections.
-Following the seminal proposals by Cabibbo and collaborators~\cite{cabibbo1962,cabibbo1962circular}, an oriented single crystal can serve as an analyzer of high-energy $\gamma$-ray linear polarization through the Coherent Pair production (CPP).
-When the photon formation length becomes comparable to the crystal periodicity, the pair--production amplitude interferes constructively at reciprocal-lattice vectors.
+As it was first noted by Cabibbo and others in the early 1960s (\cite{cabibbo1962}), the pair production cross section for photons moving along an axis or plane of an oriented crystal heavily depends on its linear polarization state (figure~\ref{fig:polar_xsec}).
+This is much different from the standard Bethe-Heitler pair production, where the photon polarization only affects the angular distribution of the outgoing {$\text{e}^+ - \text{e}^-$} pairs (\cite{cabibbo1962}).
+It is worth noticing that this is a different regime from the strong field discussed in the previous sections.
+Following the seminal proposals by Cabibbo and collaborators (\cite{cabibbo1962,cabibbo1962circular,palazzi1968high}), an oriented single crystal can serve as an analyzer of high-energy $\gamma$-ray linear polarization through the coherent pair production (CPP) process.
+When the photon formation length becomes comparable to the crystal periodicity, the pair production amplitude interferes constructively at reciprocal lattice vectors.
 The CPP cross section acquires a dependence on the angle between the photon polarization and a selected crystal plane/axis, leading to an azimuthal modulation of the $e^+e^-$ yield.
-Operating an analyzer at two orthogonal azimuths ($\parallel,\perp$) one can measure the asymmetry:
+Operating an analyzer at two orthogonal azimuths ($\parallel,\perp$) one can measure the polarization asymmetry ($A$), which gives the photon linear polarization fraction ($P_\gamma$), once the analyzing power ($\mathcal{A}_{\mathrm{eff}}$) is known, either through an experimental calibration or through numerical calculations starting from the crystal orientation, material, and thickness.

-which gives the photon linear polarization fraction $P_\gamma$ once the analyzing power $\mathcal{A}_{\mathrm{eff}}$ (computed from the crystal orientation, material and thickness, or obtained by calibration) is known.
-The enhancement of the pair production cross-section under CPP has a smaller value than the SF one, but a much lower energy threshold and a much wider angular acceptance (with visible enhancements achievable even at $5^\circ-10^\circ$ from the crystal axis).
-The observation by Cabibbo and colleagues was later confirmed by an experimental team located in Frascati with sub-GeV and GeV photons.
-A further proof was obtained also by the CERN NA59 collaboration, which used thin Ge and diamond crystals both to produce and detect polarized photon beams in the 10~GeV energy band, thus achieving an effective multi-GeV polarimeter~\cite{apyan2008}.
+The enhancement of the pair production cross section under CPP has a smaller value than the SF one, but a much lower energy threshold and a much wider angular acceptance (with visible enhancements achievable even at $5^\circ-10^\circ$ from the crystal axis).
+The observation by Cabibbo and colleagues was later confirmed by an experimental team located in Frascati with few gigaelectronvolt photon beams.
+A further proof was obtained also by the CERN NA59 collaboration, which used thin Ge and diamond crystals both to produce and detect polarized photon beams in the 10-100~GeV energy band, thus achieving an effective multi-GeV polarimeter (\cite{apyan2008}).